The best gold coins to invest in today

 - 1/20-ounce

 The Krugerrand pioneered modern gold bullion investing when South Africa introduced it in 1967, long before most other mints followed.
 The South African Mint and Rand Refinery produce it in 22-karat gold (.9167 fine), with copper added for durability and a distinctive reddish tone.
+Decorated with a springbok antelope, the national animal of South Africa, this gold coin is one of the most most recognizable bullion coins.

 - 1-ounce